 Coping With Stress

 This does not have to be complicated.
+There are plenty of natural remedies for stress.
 Start simple by taking 10 deep breaths with your eyes closed, try that one out right now, how calm do you feel?
 Go for a walk, even if it is short, or pick another activity that you enjoy and make the time to do it.
 This could be exercise, getting out in nature, doing your nails done, watching a movie, having coffee with a friend, reading or giving yourself some time to be creative.

 Other things that you could incorporate as daily practices are mindfulness and meditation.
 I love the Smiling Mind app and Mindfulness in 8 Weeks podcast.
 These are great ways to slow your mind and can take as little or as much time as you have in your day.
 Start with 5 minutes, I’m sure we all spend at least that long scrolling through Instagram or shopping online for clothes we wont buy!